ivan-markov-666/beelms/fe/README.md

 On the page, verify that:

 - the page title shows "API Demo / Training API";
-- the header navigation item "Практика" / "Practice" points to `/practice/api-demo`;
 - the primary button links to the Training API Swagger UI (default: `http://localhost:4000/api/training/docs`);
 - the list of example scenarios matches the `GET /api/training/ping` and `POST /api/training/echo` behaviour described in `docs/architecture/openapi.yaml`.